 BWBF Web Player

-To listen to a recording on our website, simply go to an edition’s section in the “Recordings” page and click its button near the top of the page.
+To listen to a recording on our website, simply go to the “Recordings” page and click the button near the top of the page for the edition you want.
 This takes you to the BWBF Web Player, and provides you with controls that are similar to those on a CD player.
 When you’ve finished listening, use your browser’s “Back” button to return to to the “Recordings” web-page.

 BWBF Talking Newspaper App